Madhur-Prakash/Samsung-AI/readme/readme.md

 ### Industry Partners
 - **Samsung Research**: For organizing the EnnovateX 2025 AI Challenge and providing the vision for on-device personal AI assistants
 - **Google AI Edge**: For developing and open-sourcing ai-edge-torch conversion tools that enable mobile AI deployment
-- **Ultralytics**: For the YOLO v8 framework, comprehensive documentation, and active community support
+- **Ultralytics**: For the YoloV8s-oiv7 framework, comprehensive documentation, and active community support

 ### Academic Contributors
 - **University of Central Florida**: For creating and maintaining the UCF101 action recognition dataset